-In Louisiana, in the spring, we love a good boil.
-My husband and I decided on shrimp this time because we are going to a big crawfish boil this weekend.
-I always use this boil recipe for shrimp or crab.
+In Louisiana, we love a good shrimp boil.
+This recipe is one of our favorites and I make it all of the time when we are entertaining for a large group.
+This boil recipe is perfect for shrimp or crab.
 Crawfish is a different story altogether because you usually are cooking so much.

 Try this recipe next time you are making shrimp or crab.
-I promise it won't disappoint.
+I promise you won’t be sorry.

 1 gallon water